 4. No Character Meet & Greets.

 The need for distancing makes traditional character meet and greets impossible for now at Disneyland.
 But don’t give up hope on seeing the Fab 5 or your favorite princess.
-Disneyland will surely find a way to integrate character appearances into the parks from afar, and Disney’s official press release hints as much.
+Disneyland will surely find a way to integrate character appearances into the parks from afar, and Disneyland’s earlier official press releases about reopening plans have hinted as much.

-Disneyland has been silent about character dining, but Walt Disney World has been able to do one character meal at Topolino’s Terrace in a new creative way.
+Disneyland has been silent about character dining, but Walt Disney World has been able slowly reintroduce character meals since its reopening allowing characters to remain at a distance from tables.
+Topolino’s Terrace in the brand new Riviera Resort was the first offering, followed by Garden Grill and then Hollywood & Vine which will offer both Halloween and Christmas themed character meals.
 So perhaps there is hope for modified character meals at Disneyland too!

 5. Masks and Temperature Checks Will Be Required.

-Masks will undoubtedly be hot and uncomfortable during the warm SoCal summer and early fall.
-Many with young kids may find that they will need to visit the parks for shorter periods of time or even wait to go at all (see Mom Rewritten’s excellent piece about whether you should take kids to Disneyland when it reopens that addresses this topic).
-At the very least, Disneyland guests can take solace in the fact that the Orlando weather is most definitely more oppressive for Walt Disney World visitors under the same restrictions!
+While most Americans have gotten used to mask wearing, it’s important to note that SoCal can get hot a lot of times of the year.
+Wearing a mask for a full day is also very different than wearing one for an hour long trip into the grocery store.
+Many families with little ones may find that they will need to visit the parks for shorter periods of time or even wait to go at all (see Mom Rewritten’s excellent piece about whether you should take kids to Disneyland when it reopens that addresses this topic).
+At the very least, Disneyland guests can take solace in the fact that the Orlando weather was most definitely more oppressive for Walt Disney World visitors under the same restrictions!

 Disney will also likely be monitoring guests temperature with no-contact thermometers as they enter through security.